github/balanced-employee-ip-agreement/README.md

 From an IP (copyright) perspective, the agreement is dedicated to the public domain (see [license](#license) below), so the answer is yes.
 But please be reminded that it is offered without warranty (see [disclaimer](#disclaimer) below).

+### How is BEIPA pronounced?

+Think Beijing.
+Say Bay-pa.

 ### What are some other relatively balanced approaches?

 #### Employer